Skip to main content

 Proposed projects must be strategic in nature to maximize the effectiveness of this grant program.
 Strategic proposals will include aspects such as the following:

-2. Projects conducted within higher priority areas identified in the 2020 Colorado State Forest Action Plan* (Accessed in the Colorado Forest Atlas, Forest Action Plan 2020 or Wildfire Risk Reduction Planner applications with Composite Priority Map theme enabled).
+• Projects conducted within higher priority areas identified in the 2020 Colorado State Forest Action Plan.

-3. Project areas with previously completed Community Wildfire Protection Plan (CWPP) or FEMA Hazard Mitigation Plan.
+• Project areas with previously completed Community Wildfire Protection Plan (CWPP) or similar plan.
 Consult the list of approved CWPPs.

-4. Projects that are part of a larger landscape-scale treatment effort
+• Projects that are part of a larger landscape-scale treatment effort.

-5. Projects that include, or are in geographic proximity to, public lands that have been recently treated or are planned for treatment
+• Projects that include, or are in geographic proximity to, public lands that have been recently treated or are planned for treatment.

 County Level Coordination

-Applicants must coordinate proposed projects with relevant county officials to ensure consistency with county-level wildfire risk reduction planning.
+Applicants are required to coordinate proposed projects with appropriate county officials to ensure consistency with county-level wildfire risk reduction planning.
 The application should identify which officials were consulted and the outcome of those discussions.
-All grant applications must include a letter signed by a county official indicating support for the project.
-For purposes of this grant, permissible county officials include county commissioners, representatives from the sheriff’s office, county foresters or forestry staff, or county wildfire coordinators.
+Applications are required to include a letter signed by the appropriate county official indicating support for the project.
+For purposes of this grant, permissible county officials include county commissioners, representatives from the sheriff’s office, county foresters/forestry staff, or county wildfire coordinators.
+County letters of support may NOT come from the applicant themselves or a CSFS representative.

 Adoption of Local Measures to Reduce Wildfire Risk